A special note

 "I'm Always Chasing Rainbows" for Decca Records.

-Judy also records "Our Love Affair" (from Strike
+She also recorded "Our Love Affair" (from Strike

 Up The Band - 1941), "A Pretty Girl Milking Her